-The three biggest monitor panel manufacturers LG, Samsung, and AU Optronics have revealed what they have planned for 2019 and 2020.
+The three biggest monitor panel manufacturers LG, Samsung, and AU Optronics have revealed what they have planned for 2020 and beyond.
 The improvements include bigger panels, higher resolutions, higher refresh rates, faster response times, and many more cool upgrades.

 Here’s what you can expect from each panel manufacturer.
 Keep in mind that the dates below imply when the said panel should go into mass production and that these dates may change.